OWASP/www-project-ai-security-and-privacy-guide/index.md

 ## 8. Model attacks
-See the security section for security threats that deal with data confidentiality, as they of course represent a privacy risk if that data is personal data.
+See the security section for security threats to data confidentiality, as they of course represent a privacy risk if that data is personal data.
 Notable: membership inference, model inversion, and training data leaking from the engineering process.
 In addition, models can disclose sensitive data that was unintendedly stored during training.

 ## Scope boundaries of AI privacy